On complete integral closedness of the $p$-adic completion of absolute integral closure: Introduction

 \subsection{Acknowledgement}

-The second author was supported by NSF Grant DMS \#2302430.
+The second author was supported by NSF Grant DMS \#2302430 and \#2424441.
 This material is based upon work supported by the NSF under Grant No. DMS-1928930 and by the Alfred P. Sloan Foundation under grant G-2021-16778, while the second author was in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the Spring 2024 semester.
-The second author would like to thank Dimitri Dine for comments on a preliminary version of this article.
+The authors would like to thank Dimitri Dine and the referee for their comments on this article.